Spring home maintenance checklist for property managers: 10+ ways to make your business blossom [Free Download]

 Let Your Residents Be Your Watchful Eyes

-The best way to stay on top of property maintenance is to engage with your residents to identify any potential issues as they occur.
-Having an open and direct line of communication with them will help you avoid any surprising headaches or setbacks during an inspection.
+The best way to stay on top of property maintenance is to engage with your residents to identify potential issues as they occur.
+Having an open line of communication helps you avoid surprising headaches during inspections.
+The right technology makes it easy to communicate with tenants and keep work orders organized.

 Repair and Maintenance Tracking System